 As the transit system grew, so did the need for increased security and safety.
-The Special Constables earned their own access to law enforcement databases and played an active role in submitting reports to crown counsel for criminal acts against transit staff and property.
-However, they did not have the power to enforce drug laws, could not leave transit property and could not assist in anything that happened outside transit property.
+The Special Constables earned their own access to law enforcement databases and played an active role in submitting reports to Crown Counsel for criminal acts against the transit staff and property.
+However, they did not have the power to enforce drug laws, could not leave transit property, and could not assist with anything that happened off of transit property.

-By 2003, 16 stations had been added to the original 15; B-Line bus routes were very popular and ridership had increased exponentially.
+By 2003, 16 SkyTrain stations had been added to the original 15, express B-Line bus routes became very popular, and ridership had increased exponentially.
 TransLink (legally the Greater Vancouver Transportation Authority, who became the Special Constables’ employer when it was created in 1999) applied to have the Special Constables transitioned into a Designated Policing Unit, a move strongly supported by the British Columbia Association of Chiefs of Police.
 Studies and assessments were conducted and once approved, the transition into a police service was complete.

 Throughout the 2010 Olympics, Metro Vancouver saw an unprecedented number of travellers.
 Working very closely with our police and transit partners, we provided a safe, secure and resilient public transit system for 1.6 million people each day during the Olympic period.

 Transit Police’s participation in the Olympic Games security effort was the most intensively executed operation in the organization’s history.